hactar-is/frink/README.md

 # Frink

 Basic ORM-like functionality for RethinkDB on top of Schematics.
-Built specifically for use with Flask and includes datastore classes for [Flask-Security](https://github.com/mattupstate/flask-security).

 **WARNING**: This is totally pre-alpha at the moment.
 Things are likely to change.
 If you're interested in using it in production, then contributions to get it somewhere stable would be much appreciated.